oomph-lib/oomph-lib/README.md

 ### CMake resources

-For those of you new to CMake, you may wish to consult the following resources:
+For more information on CMake you may wish to consult the following resources:

 - The excellently-written "Professional CMake: A Practical Guide" by Scott Craig.
 - The [Awesome CMake](https://github.com/onqtam/awesome-cmake) repository.